-You shall know the truth and the truth shall set you free
+You will know the truth and the truth will set you free

-According to what God is accomplishing in our lives at that moment, “There is a time to [fight, flee, or submit…] to heal or die… Weep or laugh, mourn or dance, gain or lose, keep silent or speak, war or have peace… But whatever God does shall be forever.
+According to what God is accomplishing in our lives at any given moment, “there is a time to [fight, flee, or submit…] to heal or die… Weep or laugh, mourn or dance, gain or lose, keep silent or speak, war or have peace… But whatever God does will be forever.
 Nothing can be added to it or taken away…” (Eccl.
 3:1-14.)
-We can never be safer anywhere on earth than when we are in God’s will for that situation – even if it calls for our own suffering and/or physical death, (Rev. 12:11.)
+We can never be safer anywhere on earth than when we are in God’s will for that situation – even if it calls for our suffering and/or physical death, (Rev. 12:11.)
 Although, as far as humanly possible, we must not suffer outside His will.
 We, just as all other creatures, are precious in His sight, (Mt.
 22:36-40.)
 God takes meticulous care of even the birds, grass, and lilies of the field, and we are more precious than they!
 (Mt.
 6:26 — the context of Mt.
 6:33, “He will add all these [necessities] unto us!”)

 So, we must NOT adhere to what is NOT written in the Bible, even if such “my-will-solutions” do bring gratification to our needs and wants.
 Jesus warned, “He who rejects Me and does not [obey] My Words, has that which judges him: the Word that I have spoken will judge him in the Last Day, [at Jesus’ return or at death,] (Jn.
 12:48.)